 Although 2021 is expected to maintain a lot of the same habits as 2020, including mass remote working, IT teams may be better equipped to handle it based on the months of experience that they’ve already accumulated.

-However, there are other endpoint security challenges looming on the horizon which coincide with the emergence of the post-pandemic hybrid model of working, as offices slowly reopen their doors.
+However, there are other endpoint security challenges looming on the horizon, including the emergence of the post-pandemic hybrid model of working.
 A recent example is Salesforce, which has announced that its employees will have the choice of three working models; flex, fully remote, or office-based, with its San Francisco premises set to reopen in mid-May, under the condition of proof of vaccination.
 Prior to the pandemic, around 18% of Salesforce employees were fully remote, with the company now expecting that number to eventually sit at around 20%, as the majority of employees are expected to choose a mix of home and in office.

 Combining remote working with in-office might prove troublesome to oversee from a security standpoint, especially if employees choose to keep their home and office devices separate instead of BYOD, as travelling with a business laptop, especially using public transport, might also be considered risky.

-IT teams will have to be mindful of what kind of devices staff are using, as well as ensure that the equipment has parallel and consistent software installed - this may force some businesses to rollout fairly restrictive policies.
+IT teams will have to be mindful of what kind of devices staff are using, as well as the software they're installing – this may force some businesses to roll out fairly restrictive policies.